YamingGuo98/Home/_news/announcement_1.md

 related_posts: false
 ---

-Our paper entitled ``Out-of-Distribution Generalization of Federated Learning via Implicit Invariant Relationships'' was accepted to ICML 2023!
+Our paper entitled "Out-of-Distribution Generalization of Federated Learning via Implicit Invariant Relationships" was accepted to ICML 2023!